Etejerina/a-walk-in-python/day_4.md

 ZeroDivisionError: division by zero
 ```

-So, we might wanty to **catch** that exception in order to avoid the program to stop exectution.
+So, we might want to **catch** that exception in order to avoid the program to stop execution.

-We can do this, using **Try...Excepti** statement.
+We can do this, using **Try...Except** statement.

 ```python
 try: